From Nebraska to the World and Outer Space

 International Student Competitions

 If you have an interest in international space law or international law, try out to participate in the Manfred Lachs Space Law Moot Court Competition.
 This global competition is organized annually by the International Institute of Space Law (IISL).
-The 2012 Nebraska Law team won the “Best Brief” award at the spring competition.
+The 2012 Nebraska Law team won the “Best Brief” One of the Law College awards cases for competitionsaward at the spring competition.
 The competition is based on a hypothetical space law dispute before the International Court of Justice.
 Oral arguments are held in Washington D.C. every April, and our own Professor Frans von der Dunk has helped write some of the problems for it.

 If your interests lie in client counseling, participate in the International Client Counseling Competition.
 We are very proud that two former students, Adam Bates and Amy Bartels, won the 2009 International Client Counseling Competition, held at the University of Nevada-Las Vegas.
 In the final round, Adam and Amy beat teams from England/Wales and Russia, getting first place votes from all five international judges to win the competition.
 They were the first U.S. team to win the competition since 1996.
 Other countries participating in the competition were Australia, Cambodia, Canada, Finland, Hong Kong, Ireland, Malaysia, New Zealand, Nigeria, Puerto Rico, Scotland, Sri Lanka, the Netherlands and the Ukraine.
 More recently, 2012 graduates, Christine Truhe and Audrey Johnson, won the national competition and represented the U.S. in the international competition which was held in Dublin, Ireland.